Why Palm Trees in Houston Need Year-Round Care

 When winter rolls around, many Houston homeowners scramble to protect their palms from a cold snap, and then forget about them entirely until the following year.
 While winterization is important, it's only one piece of the puzzle.

-The truth is, palm trees in the Greater Houston area face stress in every season.
-Summer heat, heavy rainfall, nutrient-poor soils, and sudden temperature swings all take a toll on your palms — long before visible damage appears.
+Greater Houston area face stress year-round.
+Summer heat, heavy rainfall, nutrient-poor soils, and sudden temperature swings all take a toll on your palms, long before visible damage appears.
 A reactive approach, one that only responds to problems after they occur, often leads to costly repairs or permanent loss.

-This guide breaks down what your palm trees are actually experiencing throughout the year, why consistent care makes the difference, and what proactive palm maintenance looks like in practice.
+This guide breaks down what your palm trees are actually experiencing throughout the year, why

 How Houston's Climate Challenges Palms Year-Round